YuvalShaul/kubernetes/labs/k8s-VirtualBox/E-advanced-pod-allocation/19-scheduling/README.md

 **kubectl apply -f name-pod.yaml**
 - Make sure your pod is running in the correct node:
 **kubectl get pods -o wide**
+- Delete the pod
+- Edit the **name-pod.yaml** file to specifically name the control node.
+- Apply the file again.
+Verify that the pod is running on the control node.